Arrillaga Center for Sports & Recreation (ACSR)

 The City of Santa Clara Parks & Recreation Department Therapeutic Recreation Services serves the recreational and social needs of individuals who have disabilities in Santa Clara County.
 You do not have to be a resident of the City of Santa Clara to participate in their programs.

 City of San Jose- Department of Parks, Recreation & Neighborhood Services

-Department of Parks, Recreation & Neighborhood Services houses The Office of Therapeutic Services which offers city-wide adapted sports, social recreation and mental health day rehabilitation programs.
+Department of Parks, Recreation & Neighborhood Services houses Therapeutic Recreation Services which offers city-wide adapted sports, social recreation and mental health day rehabilitation programs.
 View a list of all access recreation classes.

 Environmental Traveling Companions (ETC)